Study: Diesel Exhaust Joins Asbestos, Radon Exposure as Cause of Lung Cancer

 “Our findings are important not only for miners but also for the 1.4 million American workers and the 3 million European workers exposed to diesel exhaust, and for urban populations worldwide,” said Debra Silverman, an epidemiologist at the NCI.

-Researchers from the Occupational and Environmental Epidemiology Branch in the Division of Cancer Epidemiology and Genetics (DCEG) participated in the composition of one of the two papers in which the study’s results were listed in.
+Researchers from the Occupational and Environmental Epidemiology Branch in the Division of Cancer Epidemiology and Genetics (DCEG) participated in the composition of one of the two papers that featured the study’s results.

 “This landmark study has informed on the lung cancer risks for underground mine workers, but the findings suggest that the risks may extend to other workers exposed to diesel exhaust in the United States and abroad, and to people living in urban areas where diesel exhaust levels are elevated,” said Joseph F. Fraumeni of the DCEG.